Protes'tant Conference

 The Protes'tant Conference is a loose association of Lutheran churches and churchworkers in the United States.
 It was organized in 1927 by former members of the Wisconsin Evangelical Lutheran Synod (WELS) who had been suspended following an intrasynodical controversy.
 At its height, the Protes'tant Conference comprised twenty-two local congregations, but it had declined to just six by the early 2000s.

 It is a conservative, confessional Lutheran Christian group with German immigrant roots.
-It published the periodical Faith-Life as a conference, and formerly operated the Protes'tant Conference website.
+It published the periodical Faith-Life as a conference, and operates the Protes'tant Conference website.
 It does not consider itself as a denomination or a church body, but a loose association of churchworkers and independent congregations.

 Orthography

 The organization's name includes a single typewriter quotation mark after the second syllable of the word “Protestant,” indicating an accent thereon.

 History

 The Protes'tant Conference arose out of a controversy in the WELS over a document known as the Beitz Paper (written by then Wisconsin Synod pastor W. F. Beitz) in 1926–1927.
 In his paper, Pastor Beitz discussed the doctrinal philosophy then prevalent in the synod.
 Debate arose over the theological nature of the document and about 40 supporters of Pastor Beitz were subsequently suspended from the Wisconsin Synod as a result.
 These pastors, teachers, and some congregations organized into the non-centralized Protes'tant Conference.
 It has undergone three schisms, in 1930, 1952, and 1964.